 8. Kapil Dev

-Kapil Dev was a remarkable fast bowler.
-He had a fantastic start to his career and was skilled at quickly swinging the ball away from the bat with his beautiful, high action.
-He was extremely accurate.
+Kapil Dev is one the greatest fast bowlers of all time and he is far and away the best fast bowler India has ever produced.
+He had a fantastic start to his career and was skilled at quickly swinging the ball away from the bat with his beautiful, high action which challenged the best batsmen.
+He was extremely accurate fast bowler.
 India didn’t typically produce fast bowlers, but Kapil defied the norm.
-At age 21, he completed the 1,000 run/100 wicket double in less than a year, the quickest time ever and a record that still holds today.
-At first, he was a raw talent who frequently attempted to bowl rapidly and hit the ball as far as he could.
+One of the best all rounder in the world, at age 21, Kapil completed the 1,000-run/100-wicket double in less than a year, the quickest time ever and a record that still holds today.

 In 1952 Fred Trueman made his debut vs India and he took 28 wickets fantastically in 4 test match series.
 Between May 1957 and May 1963, Trueman took awesome 197 Test wickets.
 Fred Trueman is the first bowler in the history of the cricket to take 300 Test wickets, which Trueman did in 1964.
 He had achieved on top of his terrific record of 307 wickets in 67 matches at 21.57 average, one every 49 balls.
 He held the world record for most Test wickets for nearly 12 years.